Biegus/DiamondFlasher/README.md

 1. First of all, you need to load some flashcards.
 There're various ways for doing it.

 -Use *parse_raw* and then type or past all flashcards.
-Split key and value with "-".
+Split keys and values with "-".
 Empty line means end.

 -Use *load_file*.
 In that case you have to specify the file name.
 Optionaly you can change spliter ("-" by default).